J.P. Crawford Player Props: Mariners vs. Astros

 J.P.
-Crawford and his .447 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Houston Astros and Framber Valdez on July 6 at 8:10 PM ET.
+Crawford and his .468 on-base percentage over his past 10 games (103 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Houston Astros and Hunter Brown on July 7 at 8:10 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent game against the Giants.
+In his most recent game, he hit a home run while going 1-for-3 against the Astros.

 J.P.
 Crawford Game Info & Props vs. the Astros